 3. Communication is Key

-It’s important to show your team that it’s okay pursue personal development.
+It’s important to show your team that it’s okay to pursue personal development.
 Taking a hands-on, “practice what you preach” approach will reinforce the culture a hundred times more effectively than a paragraph in the employee handbook.

 People will naturally look to you for leadership, so use that attention to reinforce the benefits of self-improvement.
-Spend time finding out what your staff want to learn or achieve and work with them to figure out a way to align their goals and your business goals.
+Spend time finding out what your staff wants to learn or achieve and work with them to figure out a way to align their goals and your business goals.

 Continuous learning should never grow stagnant.
 There are always better ways to teach and better ways to learn.

-Fortunately, communication is a two-way street and you can survey employees about their experiences to gather relevant feedback.
+Fortunately, communication is a two-way street, and you can survey employees about their experiences to gather relevant feedback.
 Actionable feedback will allow you to refine and improve your learning programs.

 4. Futureproof Your Business